cobwebch/external_import/Documentation/Developer/Api/Index.rst

 getExternalConfiguration
   Get the current instance of the :ref:`Configuration model <developer-api-configuration-model>`.

+setContext/getContext
+  Define or retrieve the execution context.
+This is mostly informative and is used to set a context for the log entries.
+Expected values are "manual", "cli", "scheduler" and "api".
+  Any other value can be set, but will not be interpreted by the External Import extension.
+  In the Log module, such values will be displayed as "Other".

 and a few more which are not as significant and can be explored by anyone interested straight in the source code.